usman19zafar/Project-ADF-vs-Databricks-MDM-Compliant-Data-Processing-Comparison/pipelines/databricks-explanation.md

 ## Summary
 Databricks demonstrates how a code‑driven approach provides full MDM capabilities and advanced transformation logic.
 This file exists to explain the Databricks portion of the comparison project.

+##Special note from Author!
+I am an andriod user and Databricks suits my thinking process for unlimited flexibility!